HOME THEATER DESIGN AND INSTALLATION

 If you have thought about adding a home theater system to your Annapolis, MD home, then you should make sure to consider some of the requirements that a system of this magnitude will require, not only to fit well within the room, but also to provide the best audiovisual entertainment.
 At Maddox Audio Video Design, we understand just how many factors need to be considered in order for you to get the most from your new home theater system.
 Call today and learn all that we have to offer you.

 Home theater systems add so much to a home when they are installed.
-Whether you plan on having a large group of friends over to screen the latest action film, or you prefer to plug in and experience first-person video-game action, a home theater system can provide the stunning visual effects and graphics that ordinary televisions simply can’t produce.
-If you have a room in mind for your new home theater, then be sure to call Maddox AV in Howard County and let us help you choose the best system for your home.
+Whether you plan on having a large group of friends over to screen the latest action film, or you prefer to plug in and experience first-person video-game action, a home theater system can provide the stunning visual effects and graphics that ordinary televisions simply can't produce.
+If you have a room in mind for your new home theater, then be sure to call Maddox AV in Annapolis, MD and let us help you choose the best system for your home.

 One of the first pieces of equipment that probably comes to mind when you consider the electronics included in a home theater system is a projector.
 Choosing the right projector is key to making sure that every movie or video game is displayed in the best possible quality.
 There are three types of projectors that we will take a look at.
 It is important to consider the pros and cons of each projector when determining which one will work best in the room where you plan to place it.
 The three main types of projectors are LED, LCD, and DLP.